Kotlin scope functions: let, run, with, also, apply

 * Context object: this(Refer to context object by using “this”)

-* If you want to just execute lambda expression on a nullable object and avoid NullPointerException. - RUN
+* If you want to just execute lambda expression on a nullable object and avoid NullPointerException.

 * Return: Lambda result(The Return value is the “Lambda result”)